-Senior leaders, especially the Designated Safeguarding Lead (and deputy) know who our most vulnerable children are.
+Senior leaders, especially the Designated Safeguarding Lead (and deputies) know who our most vulnerable children are.
 They have the flexibility to offer a place to those on the edge of receiving children's social care support.

-Sale and Davys will continue to work with and support children's social workers to help protect vulnerable children.
+Sir James Knott Nursery School will continue to work with and support children's social workers to help protect vulnerable children.
 This includes working with and supporting children's social workers and the local authority virtual school head (VSH) for looked-after and previously looked-after children.
-The lead person for this will be: Sarah Briggs
+The lead person for this will be: John Croft; Headteacher (DSL).

-There is an expectation that vulnerable children who have a social worker will attend an education setting when needed, so long as they do not have underlying health conditions that put them at risk.
-In circumstances where a parent does not want to bring their child to an education setting, and their child is considered vulnerable, the social worker and Sale and Davys School will explore the reasons for this directly with the parent.
+There is an expectation that vulnerable children who have a social worker will attend an education setting, so long as they do not have underlying health conditions that put them at risk.
+In circumstances where a parent does not want to bring their child to an education setting, and their child is considered vulnerable, the social worker and the school will explore the reasons for this directly with the parent.

-Where parents are concerned about the risk of the child contracting COVID19, Sale and Davys School or the social worker will talk through these anxieties with the parent/carer following the advice set out by Public Health England.
+Where parents are concerned about the risk of the child contracting COVID19, the school or the social worker will talk through these anxieties with the parent/carer following the advice set out by Public Health England.

-Sale and Davys will encourage vulnerable children to attend a school, including remotely if needed.
+Sir James Knott Nursery School will encourage our vulnerable children and young people to attend a school, including remotely if needed.